Iodised salt: Argentina

-Since 8 May 1967 salt for human or animal use must be iodised, according to the Law 17,259.
+Since 8 May 1967 salt for human or animal use must be iodized, according to the Law 17,259.

 Australia

 Australian children were identified as being iodine deficient in a survey conducted between 2003 and 2004.
-As a result of this study the Australian Government mandated that all bread except "organic" bread must use iodised salt.
+As a result of this study the Australian Government mandated that all bread except "organic" bread must use iodized salt.
 There remains concern that this initiative is not sufficient for pregnant and lactating women.

 Brazil

 Iodine Deficiency Disorders were detected as a major public health issue by Brazilian authorities in the 1950s when about 20% of the population had a goitre.
 The National Agency for Sanitary Vigilance (ANVISA) is responsible for setting the mandatory iodine content of table salt.
 The Brazilian diet averages 12 g of table salt daily, more than twice the recommended value of 5 g daily.
 To avoid excess consumption of iodine, the iodizing of Brazilian table salt was reduced to 15–45 mg/kg in July 2013.
 Specialists criticized the move, saying that it would be better for the government to promote reduced salt intake, which would solve the iodine problem as well as reduce the incidence of high blood pressure.